Days after deadly shooting, district attorney moves to revoke West Baton Rouge bar's liquor license

 "Let me put it this way, when you mix minors, alcohol, and weapons, you're asking for explosive activity," Clayton said.

 As Clayton made his impassioned plea, he said this weekend's shooting is only the latest instance of violence at the bar.
-Combing through a stack of police reports he told council members several other cases prove a pattern of criminal activity taking place there.
+Combing through a stack of police reports, he told council members several other cases prove a pattern of criminal activity taking place there.

 Trending News